fish-shell/fish-shell/doc_src/interactive.rst

 Similarly, to disambiguate *other* keypresses where you've bound a subsequence and a longer sequence, fish has :envvar:`fish_sequence_key_delay_ms`::

-  # This binds "jk" to switch to normal mode in vi-mode.
+  # This binds "jk" to switch to normal mode in vi mode.
   # If you kept it like that, every time you press "j",
   # fish would wait for a "k" or other key to disambiguate
   bind -M insert -m default jk cancel repaint-mode